 Hitler believed if you were blonde with blue eyes, you were superior to everybody else.
 And that’s despite the fact that he himself wasn’t blonde with blue eyes.

-Or if I were alive, I’d be kissing the feet of some arrogant asshole with a noose around my neck.
+Or if I were alive, I’d be threatened into kissing the feet of some arrogant asshole with a noose around my neck.
 With freedom out of reach, and a skinny chance of ever holding it in the palm of my hands.

 I’m fucking glad that’s not the case.
 Because I’m too rebellious to tolerate that lifestyle.